kermitdafrog8/tde-slackbuilds/README.md

 URLs for this and other locations are @ https://www.trinitydesktop.org/mirrorstatus.php
 * BUILD= - sets the package build identifier, overriding the SlackBuild default of 1
 * GCC_VIS=0 - override setting gcc visibility if it has been set ON in tdelibs
+* FEAT= - for development builds - see get-source.sh
+* GVZ_DOCS=1 - see graphviz.SlackBuild

 ---